 - This nursing continuing professional development activity was approved for 3.9 contact hours by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 (OBN-001-91) Activity Number 2020-0000000333.

 - Physical Therapists:

-- 4.0 CCUs have been applied for from The Texas Board of Physical Therapy Examiners for PTs and PTAs.
+- This activity has been approved by The Texas Board of Physical Therapy Examiners, approval #74343TX for 4.0 CCUs for PTs and PTAs.

 - Occupational Therapists: